 Wrote this the weekend before last weekend, but didn’t want to hit the ‘Publish‘ button.
 Kindda wanted to wait for a rainy day (or night?) to post this.
 Haha, waited a whole week for rain, nothing.
-There’s only THE BLARDY HAZE and UGLY SINGAPOREAN COMMENTS.
-Good thing there are GOOD DEEDS BY SINGAPOREANS for us to cheer on.
+There’s only the blardy haze.

 Anyway, stumbled upon this Facebook post a couple of weeks ago.